← all posts

 The misleading symptom

-More interesting still: it wasn’t every write that failed.
+More interesting still: it was not every write that failed.
 A direct, blunt drop of the file (the PUT command, which overwrites the target file in a single request) went through just fine.
 It was “safe-save” mode that failed every time — the one where the client first writes a temporary file, then moves it over the final file once the write is confirmed complete.

 The investigation: two very particular commands